Roman bridge: Stone bridges

-In the 2nd century, arches become thinner, and spandrels became flat and pierced with holes.
+In the 2nd century, arches became thinner, and spandrels became flat and pierced with holes.
 They were constructed using a wooden frame to hold wedge-shaped blocks in place.
-Afterwards the wooden frame was removed, but the weight of the keystone, the last block to be put in place, held it together.
+Afterwards, the wooden frame was removed, but the weight of the keystone, the last block to be put in place, held it together.
 Bridges had abutments at each end and piers in the middle, these two design features carrying most of the bridge's weight.
 Abutments could be constructed in the many arches of a bridge, allowing each to be built separately.
 Piers were usually twenty-six feet thick and framed with starlings.
-The late antique Karamagara Bridge represents an early example of the use of pointed arches.
+The Karamagara Bridge represents an early example of the use of pointed arches.

 Roman piers were thick enough to support the pressure of an arch.
 Stone arches allowed bridges to have much longer spans.
 Usually, iron clamps covered in lead were used to build piers.
 Because of poor performance underwater, Roman piers were often destroyed over time.
 Bridges that survived to the modern day were often furnished with cut waters on the upstream side and a flat downstream face, though some bridges, such as a bridge in Chester, are exceptions.

 Two niches carrying cornices were inserted between pilasters.
 They were then put above the framed starlings.
 Roman bridges had spandrels, between which images of dolphins were often inserted.
 They rarely had wide spans and thick piers with bow-shaped piers that used small openings to allow for the flow of water.
 During construction, cranes were used to move materials and lift heavy objects.
 Some bridges had aprons.
 They were used to surround piers.
 Usually, the aprons covered the area of the stream bed near the bridge.

-Agrippa used ashlar and bricks to cover the outside of bridges and concrete for footings and water channels.
-Ashlar was used because large amounts of wood was needed to cast the concrete.
+Marcus Vipsanius Agrippa used ashlar and bricks to cover the outside of bridges and concrete for footings and water channels.
+Ashlar was used because large amounts of wood were needed to cast the concrete.
 Travertine limestone and tuff were used to build Roman bridges, or they could be made of dry rubble or concrete.
 Often the building materials varied in smoothness, or rustication.
 Other bridges were made of bossed limestone combined with cornices, voussoirs and slabs.
 Sometimes bedrock, buttresses, and vaults were used to construct bridges.
 Bridges built in Iberia tended to have cylindrical vault geometry.
-In the first half of the 2nd century BCE, blocks of stone held together with iron clamps were used to aid in the construction of bridges.
+In the first half of the 2nd century BC, blocks of stone held together with iron clamps were used to aid in the construction of bridges.